Xacfran/bat1k-21families-wga-cactus/README.md

 nameN pathN
 ```

-From the master file created by cactus-prepare, I then created two files: one that contains the `cactus-blast` runs and another  with `cactus-align` + `hal2fasta`.
+From the master file, I then proceeded to create files that contained the `cactus-blast` runs on one hand, and `cactus-align` + `hal2fasta` on the other.
 The order in which these jobs were submitted was based on the cactus-prepare file.

 ## cactus-blast

+To create multiple bash scripts, only to run `cactus-blast`:

 ```bash
 awk '/cactus-blast/{